-- ❖ 7,725 (65%) clients who received BHS-CY services in FY 2022-23 were identified as Hispanic. - ❖ A larger percentage of Hispanic and Black/African American clients, and a smaller percentage of White and Asian/Pacific Islander clients received services, as compared to their prevalence in the San Diego County youth population.
-Proportions were somewhat more comparable to the San Diego Medi-Cal youth population.
+- ❖ 7,591 (65%) clients who received BHS-CY services in FY 2023-24 were identified as Hispanic. - ❖ A larger percentage of Hispanic and Black/African American clients, and a smaller percentage of White and Asian/Pacific Islander clients received services, as compared to their prevalence in the San Diego County youth population.